JaimeMagiera/openshift-recipes/okd-4-vsphere-upi-install/README.md

 ## Prerequisites:
 1. An account on vSphere with read/write access rights on datastores and vm networking
 1. A deployment machine connected to the WAN.
 This machine will run the scripts, connecting to vSphere.
+Be sure to install the screen or tmux terminal multiplexers, as the OpenShift installation process can take some time.
 1. Functioning, configurable DNS service
 1. Functioning, configurable DHCP service